Weardale Tuesday Walkers

 OS Map: North Pennines Explorer OL31

-Equipment for this walk: Walking boots and socks, waterproofs, small snack and drink, walking poles or stick, and a brimmed hat for sun protection .
+Equipment for this walk: Walking boots and socks, waterproofs, small snack and drink, walking poles or stick, hat, gloves and scarf.

 Disclaimer: Everyone taking part in any of our group walks does so at their own risk.
 The group works on the same basis as a group of friends who go out walking together.
 Walk organisers accept no risk for anyone attending any walk and will not be held responsible for any accident, injury or loss occurring on a walk or in connection with travel to and from a walk.
 None of our leaders is qualified or has first aid training but a first aid kit is available.
-Participants must read the walk description carefully and assess whether the terrain, distance and height gain of the walk are within their own and their guests’ capabilities and whether their equipment is suitable.
+Participants must read the walk description carefully and assess whether the terrain.